astronomer/docs/learn/use-case-airflow-databricks.md

 This task group contains three tasks:

-- `launch`: This task is automatically created byt the task group and launches a job cluster with the specifications provided in the `job_cluster_spec`.
+- `launch`: This task is automatically created by the task group and launches a job cluster with the specifications provided in the `job_cluster_spec`.
 - `join_data`: This task executes the first notebook in the Databricks Workflow, which joins the data from the three CSV files created in the object storage into a single CSV file.
 View the full notebook code [here](https://github.com/astronomer/learn-airflow-databricks-tutorial/blob/main/databricks_notebook_code/join_data_notebook_code.py), note that if you are using an object storage other than S3 you will need to make changes to the code enclosed in `# --------- AWS S3 specific --------- #` comments.
 - `transform_data`: This task executes the second notebook in the Databricks Workflow, which fetches the CSV created by the `join_data` task, creates a new column `SHW%` by summing the % points for solar, hydro and wind energy for each year in the specified country and saves the result as a CSV in the object storage.
 View the full notebook code [here](https://github.com/astronomer/learn-airflow-databricks-tutorial/blob/main/databricks_notebook_code/transform_data_notebook_code.py) (adjust for other object storage solutions as described above).